Kapoor108/AIX-OnlyAI/README.md

 }
 ```

-### Styling
+### Theming

-The application uses Tailwind CSS for styling.
-You can customize the theme in `tailwind.config.ts`.
+Use `tailwind.config.ts` to customize the UI theme, colors, font, or dark mode preferences.

 ## 🚀 Deployment